Chhattiana, Punjab

 Chhattiana is a village in the Giddarbaha tehsil of Sri Muktsar Sahib district in Punjab, India.'

 Economy

-As is common in the Punjab region, agriculture is the main occupation of the locals and main source of income as well.
+As is common in the Punjab region, agriculture is the main occupation of the locals and the main source of income.
 The main crops of the village are, wheat and cotton.
 Rice growing is started few years ago in the area.
 As of irrigation, Monsoon greatly affects the agriculture in the region as nearly 70% of the rain falls in July–September by the Monsoon while people use canal (Jaito Rajbaha) and tube wells also.

 Geography

 Chhattiana is approximately centered at 30°19′43″N 74°40′08″E. It's located in the Sri Muktsar Sahib district of Indian Punjab.
 The nearest city and railway station, Giddarbaha lies just 15 km in the south-west.
 The city and district of Bathinda lies to its south-west (32 km) and Sri Muktsar Sahib city to its north-west (22 km).
 Buttar Sarinh (3 km), Bhalaiana (4 km) and Rukhala (4 km) are the surrounding villages.

 Chhattiana is (6 km) from Doda, (30 km) from Bathinda, (27 km) from Jaito and (25 km) from Malout.

 Chhattiana known as "Greater Chhattiana" in area.